Justice Department, states weigh action against Moody's

 “When you have that kind of evidence that looks bad, you don’t want to dismiss the case until you have more discovery,” Sale said.
 That kind of a paper trail “helps you survive a motion to dismiss.”

-Legal experts say the type of activity described in the S&P lawsuit does not appear isolated to that firm, and the S&P case might simply be a prelude to more action.
+Legal experts say they expect the S&P case might simply be a prelude to more action.

 “It may very well be that the government’s testing their waters and they don’t want to bite off more than they can chew,” said Philip Hilder of Hilder & Associates in Houston, a former federal prosecutor.
 “Nobody should take these cases lightly.”